 Community-based Organization (CBO) Tiers – Defined by the Department of Health

-Tier 1: Non-profit, non-Medicaid billing, community-based social and human service organization (i.e. social services, housing, religious organizations)
+Tier 1: Non-profit, non-Medicaid billing, community-based social and human service organization (i.e. social services, housing, religious organizations and food banks)

-Tier 2: Non-profit, Medicaid billing, non-clinical service providers (i.e. transportation, care coordination)
+Tier 2: Non-profit, Medicaid billing, non-clinical service providers (i.e. transportation and care coordination)

 Interested in Collaboration?